codebycruz/arisu/README.md

 A painting program implemented entirely from scratch in LuaJIT.

-## Support
+## Requirements

-This only supports Linux due rolling its own window management, input handling, and OpenGL context creation using X11 and GLX.

-It works on wayland via XWayland of course.
+- A linux machine
+- Support for OpenGL 4.3
+- That's it.

+There are no dependencies used by the library.
+Pure X11 and OpenGL.

 ## Goals